5G-ERA/docs/Middleware/RedisInterface/ProposedInterface.md

 }
 ```
 * 400 - Bad Request parameters were not specified correctly.
-* 500 - Server Error.
+* 500 - An error occurred.

 ### GET Data/Action/plan/{id}
 Get plan by id.

 Param:

-* id - 97bb19b1-042c-408e-b1d9-2a2ebbe05b66  provide the guid id for the desired action plan to be retrieved.
+* id - provide the guid id for the desired action plan to be retrieved ex.
+97bb19b1-042c-408e-b1d9-2a2ebbe05b66.

 Return: